 - 6 Incredibly underrated features announced at WWDC 2018

 This mode of communicating was first shown off on the Apple Watch when the first iteration was unveiled.
-However, it’s been three years, and we have seen no other mention – until now.
+However, three years later, Apple still didn’t mention it – until June 2018!.

 How to setup Walkie-Talkie